 This skill separates you from other accounting professionals who offer a similar solution.
 The right questions position you as an expert.
 You can master the best sales technique in the world, but without empathy, you will never gain trust or build rapport with your clients.

 People make buying decisions based on three critical factors: price, customer service and quality.The 3 important factors potential clients consider before hiring your #accounting firm are customer service, quality and price.
 And, you don't need to compete on price.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 Don’t compete on price.
 Become remarkable by delivering a high quality product and offering an exceptional client experience.
 By prioritizing experience and service, ideal clients will happily pay your fees.

 Understand the three things which contribute to a buying decision.

 1. Customer Service: Most people believe customer service means being a “people person”.
 But that’s too vague.
 Determine the specific actions which ideally serve your clients.
 Then structure your service to enhance the client relationship.

-Exceptional client relationships include patience, attentiveness, clear communication, product knowledge, using positive language in every situation, delivering on your promise, and the ability to read clients.The first thing you want to sell is a great solution - not because you're the cheapest offer.
+Exceptional client relationships include patience, attentiveness, clear communication, product knowledge, using positive language in every situation, delivering on your promise, and the ability to read clients.Clients work with your #accounting firm because they seek a great solution - not because you're the cheapest offer.
 Read full post. #getpaidwhatyoureworth Click To Tweet